Efficient Fulfillment of Complex Transparency Requirements under RTS 27/28

 How can trading venues and securities firms establish a sustainable data quality management process for their RTS 27/28 reporting?

-Robust data quality management forms the foundation of reliable and sustainable RTS 27/28 reporting.
+Solid data quality management forms the foundation of reliable and sustainable RTS 27/28 reporting.
 The high regulatory requirements for accuracy, completeness, and consistency of reports demand a systematic approach to ensuring and continuously improving data quality.
-A well-designed data quality management goes far beyond point-in-time controls and establishes a holistic process that encompasses all phases of the data lifecycle.
+A well-designed data quality management goes far beyond point-in-time controls and establishes a comprehensive process that encompasses all phases of the data lifecycle.

 📏 Dimensions and Metrics of Data Quality: